felgueres/clustered-ab-test/README.md

 At a household-level, smart-metering technology is a means to collect high resolution temporal data; enabling service providers to evaluate demand management strategies.

-A commonly discussed strategy is controlling demand through users consumption elasticity.
+A commonly discussed strategy is controlling demand through consumption elasticity.
-This project explores an unsupervised ML technique along with a clinical-test approach to objectively identify responsive users.
+This project explores an unsupervised ML technique along with a clinical-test approach to objectively identify responsive subgroups of users.

 ### Data Source